OggiPeeters/UD_Phrygian-KUL/README.md

 # Summary

-UD Phrygian-KUL annotates the New Phrygian subcorpus of the ancient Phrygian language as part of an Master's thesis in linguistics at KU Leuven.
+UD Phrygian-KUL annotates the New Phrygian subcorpus of the ancient Phrygian language as part of a Master's thesis in linguistics at KU Leuven.

 # Introduction